 Chapter 1: Introduction

-CQL was designed as a compiler for the SQLite runtime system.
+CQL is a compiler for the SQLite runtime system.
 SQLite lacks stored procedures but has a rich C runtime interface that allows you to create any kind of control flow mixed with any SQL operations that you might need.
 However, SQLite’s programming interface is both verbose and error-prone in that small changes in SQL statements can require significant swizzling of the C code that calls them.
 Additionally, many of the SQLite runtime functions have error codes which must be strictly checked to ensure correct behavior.
 In practice, it’s easy to get some or all of this wrong.

 CQL simplifies this situation by providing a high-level SQL language not unlike the stored procedure forms that are available in client/server SQL solutions and lowering that language to “The C you could have written to do that job using the normal SQLite interfaces.”